gpitsilis/HOW-TO-series/README.md

 Neural Networks Classifiers.

 The series includes:
-1. How to word in command line mode in google collab as you would do with your local linux-based PC.
+1. How to work in command line mode in google collab as you would do with your local linux-based PC.
+2.
+3.
+4.